kingdomanalyst/kingdomanalyst.github.io/_posts/2019-09-18-decisions.md

 I can imagine that this was quite a scary decision to make, especially at his age (he was 75) and in his day where travel was much more dangerous and burdensome than it is today.
 But rather than being driven by fear, he chose to obey God instead.
-Now God may not speak to you directly the way he spoke to Abram but he may put you (or even force you) into a big-decision situation where you need to seek Him for guidance.
+Now God may not speak to you directly the way he spoke to Abram, but he may put you (or even force you) into a big-decision situation where you need to seek Him for guidance.
 Acts 17:26-27 says, "From one man he made every nation of men, that they should inhabit the whole earth; and ***he determined the times set for them and the exact places where they should live.